Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 The Texture Ready team with the Umbrella Arts Center production team, including producing partner Brian Boruta.

-What the toolkit produced for this production: a custom intake and consent form for each performer, a budget predictor sized to the run, named station assignments, a documented chain of command, a stop-the-line escalation card, and a maintenance schedule built into the call sheet — all in place before the first hair call.
+What the toolkit produced, mapped to the standard: custom intake and consent form (Consent), budget predictor sized to the run (Architecture), named station assignments and chain of command (Care), escalation card (Escalation), maintenance schedule on the call sheet (Architecture), and a hair design plan for all 25 performers (Literacy + Fluency).
+All in place before the first hair call.

 The room agreed.